 Complete guide to the ChargePlace Scotland charging network

-The ChargePlace Scotland charging network consists of over 1,000 electric-vehicle charging points across Scotland.
-A variety of slow and fast chargers are spread around the country, making it perfectly possible to cross the UK's most northerly nation on electric power.
+The ChargePlace Scotland charging network consists of over 1,700 publicly accessible electric-vehicle charging points across Scotland (as of mid 2021).
+A variety of slow and rapid chargers are spread around the country, making it perfectly possible to cross the UK's northernmost nation on electric power.

-The network is funded by the Scottish Government, which has awarded grants to local authorities and organisations for the purpose of installing chargers.
+The network is funded by the Scottish government, which has awarded grants to local authorities and organisations for the purpose of installing chargers.
 The back end of the network was formerly run by ChargeYourCar (CYC), but in July 2021 operation was taken over by Swarco e-Volt.

 In the 2020 Driver Power survey of UK charging-point providers, ChargePlace Scotland was ranked third out of 10 charging network operators by electric-car owners.
 Respondents rated its charging facilities as good value and easy to use.

 To use the ChargePlace Scotland network, you need to sign up for an access card online at the network's website.
 You can do this on a computer or on a smartphone’s web browser, or by downloading the ChargePlace Scotland app.
 After you’ve filled in your details, you then need to register a debit or credit card.
 You need this to pay for the Radio Frequency Identification (RFID) card required to access the network: this costs £20 per year.

 Once you’ve received your ChargePlace Scotland RFID card, you’re free to charge your electric car anywhere you like on the network.
 As mentioned above, charging tends to be free, although some ‘hosts’ do charge a parking fee in addition to a set amount for every kilowatt-hour of electricity consumed.
 Some of the council-owned charging stations on the network have started to charge fees as well, in order to cover the cost of ongoing maintenance.